 Running only staged files

-One thing bun test does well is filtering.
-In a pre-commit hook you don’t want to run every test, just the ones related to what you’re changing:
+One thing bun test does particularly well is filtering.
+In a pre-commit hook you rarely want to run every test, just the ones related to what you’re actually changing:

 bun test --testPathPattern=src/utils